CrConstantin/private-briefcase/readme.txt

   About:
 ----------

- - keeps all your private files in one place, on HDD, in one big database;
+ - keeps all your private files in one place, on HDD, inside a single briefcase file;
  - briefcase files are portable;
- - all files are compressed with zlib 6 or bz2 9, and optionally crypted with AES 256;
+ - all files are compressed with zlib or bz2, and optionally crypted with AES 256;
- - you can add the same file several times, if you modify it.
+ - you can add the same file several times, if it's changed.
 All changes are versioned and you can rollback anytime;
  - files can be added one by one, or multiple at the same time;
  - you can export one, or all files;
- - command line access to add, export, copy, rename and delete;
+ - command line access for all operations;
- - clean GUI to add, view, edit, version, rename and delete;
+ - clean GUI for all operations;
  - fast, secure, intuitive.

  - website : http://private-briefcase.googlecode.com